Jones Act Cases

 - Injury due to explosion

-These are just a few of the injury types that seamen are subject to when employed in a maritime position.
-It is important that all employees have proper training when working on a vessel as well as the owner supplying quality tools and equipment for the daily workload.
-When employees are not trained properly, and equipment is faulty, the risk of accident or injury only increases.
+These are just a few injury types that seamen are subject to when employed in a maritime position.
+All employees must have proper training when working on a vessel, and the owner must supply quality tools and equipment for the daily workload.
+When employees are not appropriately trained and faulty equipment is used, the risk of accident or injury increases.

-Vessel owners have a duty to create a safe and secure environment for employees.
+Vessel owners must create a safe and secure environment for employees.
 When the environment is not safe, employees are at risk of injury and even death.
 When a seaman is injured on the job, the Jones Act provides an outlet for compensation.
-If you or someone you love has been injured on the job, contact Cueria Law Firm today.
+If you or someone you love has been injured on the job, contact a Jones Act attorney from Cueria Law Firm.
+Seek help for your Jones Act claim today.